Suanpan: Decimal system

-This device works as a bi-quinary based number system in which carries and shifting are similar to the decimal number system.
+This 4+1 abacus works as a bi-quinary based number system (the 5+2 abacus is similar but not identical to bi-quinary) in which carries and shifting are similar to the decimal number system.
 Since each rod represents a digit in a decimal number, the computation capacity of the suanpan is only limited by the number of rods on the suanpan.
 When a mathematician runs out of rods, another suanpan can be added to the left of the first.
 In theory, the suanpan can be expanded indefinitely in this way.